EthPlaSch/Fluid-Simulation/README.md

 ---- How to Run -----

 To run Grid_Based_Simulation.py or Particle_Based_Simulation.py simply copy the code into a code editor of choice and hit run (the files are python files to be clear).
+You will also need to install any libraries used, e.g. Pyglet.

 ----- How to Use -----